sdss/datamodel/datamodel/products/md/mos_target_target.md

 ---

 ## Basic Information
-This fits table stores the targets associated with DR18 target selection cartons.
+This table stores the targets associated with DR18 target selection cartons.
 Note that the targets in this table are unique, but a target can be associated with multiple cartons.
-That many-to-many relationship is encoded in the mos_target_carton_to_target table
+That many-to-many relationship is encoded in the mos_target_carton_to_target table.

 ### Naming Convention
-$MOS_TARGET/[TRG_VERSION]/mos_target_target-[NUM].fits, where TRG_VERSION=1.0 for DR18; and NUM = 1..8 to partition the file into 8 parts
+$MOS_TARGET/[V_TARG]/mos_target_target-[NUM].fits, where V_TARG=1.0.1 for DR18; and NUM = 01..37 to partition the file into parts

 ### Releases
 WORK